worldwide-asset-exchange/wax-boot-testnet/README.md

 ## How to build the testnet from scratch?

-  - Get the latest version of the system contracts:
+  - Get the latest version of the system contracts (optional, v1.7.0-1.3.0 is included in this repo):
     ```
     # make get_latest_system_contracts
     ```